 [[Music/RedHotChiliPeppers This alternative funk-rock band]] [[TearJerker has a few tear-triggering songs]].

-* "My Lovely Man", Anthony Kiedis' tribute to the bands original guitarist Hillel Slovak, who died of a heroin overdose.
+* "My Lovely Man", Anthony Kiedis' tribute to the band's original guitarist Hillel Slovak, who died of a heroin overdose.
 Interestingly, the tear-jerking emotion comes purely from the lyrics; musically speaking it's another high-energy funk-rock song with subdued choruses.

 -->"Just in case you never knew\\

 I miss you, [[AffectionateNickname Slim]], I love you too\\

 [[IWillFindYou When I die I will find you]]..."